Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

 Japan and South Korea see surge of suicides among young women, raising new questions about pandemic stress

-According to data from Japan’s Ministry of Internal Affairs and Communications, around 1,000 complaints were logged over online abuse in 2010, compared to now more than 5,000 per year.
-The ministry said it was committed to helping victims, saying Tuesday that from April it will add more staff to its complaint hotline which is designed to help victims of cyberbullying.
+According to data from Japan’s Ministry of Internal Affairs and Communications, around 1,000 complaints were logged regarding online abuse in 2010, compared to now more than 5,000 per year.
+The ministry said it was committed to helping victims, saying Tuesday that from April it will add more staff to its complaint hotline, which is designed to help victims of cyberbullying.

 The unidentified male implicated in the suit failed to appear in court this week.
 Kimura’s mother continues to seek legal action against him for emotional distress.

-The high pressure world of reality television is of course not unique to Japan and there have been high profile incidents around the world, especially in the frenetic television market of Britain.
+The high pressure world of reality television is not unique to Japan, and there have been high-profile incidents around the world, especially in the frenetic television market of Britain.

-There is now a campaign there to cancel the popular reality show “Love Island” which is linked to at least four suicides.
+There is now a campaign there to cancel the popular reality show “Love Island,” which is linked to at least four suicides.
 The plot involves young people looking for romance while living inside a luxury villa in Mallorca.

-While the show has captivated millions worldwide since it was first broadcast in 2015, with thousands applying to feature on the show each year, some contestants have struggled to deal with the incessant bullying that seemingly comes with life in the spotlight.
+While the show has captivated millions worldwide since it was first broadcast in 2015, with thousands applying to be featured on the show each year, some contestants have struggled to deal with the incessant bullying that seemingly comes with life in the spotlight.

-Former contestants Sophie Gradon took her own life in 2018, with her heartbroken boyfriend following shortly after.
+Former contestant Sophie Gradon took her own life in 2018, with her heartbroken boyfriend following shortly after.
 In 2019, former contestant and British footballer Mike Thalassitis also committed suicide.

 In February last year, the show’s host, Caroline Flack, who many branded “the face of Love Island,” also committed suicide in her London home.
 Before her death, the star was embroiled in a domestic violence case and had been charged with assaulting her partner.

-Hassan reported from London, Inuma from Tokyo.
+Hassan reported from London.
+Inuma reported from Tokyo.

 In the United States the National Suicide Prevention Lifeline can be reached at 1-800-273-8255 or over chat.
 In Japan, the Health Ministry website has contacts for people to find support by phone or online.